aileenliao03/aileenliao03.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year undergraduate student at MIT double majoring in Electrical Engineering and Computer Science (EECS) and Mechanical Engineering.
-I am interested in robotics!
+I am a fourth year undergraduate/masters student at MIT double majoring in Electrical Engineering and Computer Science (EECS) and Mechanical Engineering.
+I am interested in learned controllers and embodied intelligence in robotics!